-In the long term, chronic poor sleep, defined by having trouble sleeping for more than three nights per week for three months or more, can increase the risk of ill health, including depression and anxiety, weight gain, high blood pressure, type 2 diabetes, immune system suppression, stroke, and cardiovascular disease.
+In the long term, chronic poor sleep, defined as having trouble sleeping for more than three nights per week for three months or more, can increase the risk of ill health, including depression and anxiety, weight gain, high blood pressure, Type 2 diabetes, immune system suppression, stroke, and cardiovascular disease.

 Almost everyone will experience transient insomnia, whereby they will sleep badly for a couple of weeks because of some form of life stress, and will then return to a normal sleeping pattern once the stress is resolved.

 However, for a quarter of the UK population the problem can develop into a chronic condition lasting months, if not years.
 Here’s how this can happen: say, a person is having a stressful day at work, a situation that prevents them from falling to sleep.
 The next day, they start to feel anxious about whether or not they’ll be able to fall asleep, which inadvertently keeps them awake.
 Unfortunately, the more they fear the impact that lack of sleep could have on their life, the more they try to control it, and the more conditioned they become to feeling awake whenever they try to sleep.